Email FacebookTwitterMenu burgerClose thin

 Share

-Taxes, retirement, wealth transfer and similar concerns are much different when people are part of non-traditional partnerships.
-For instance, while today federal law protects married same-sex couples in many ways, unions of unmarried partners are governed by laws vary significantly by state.
+Laws related to taxes, retirement, wealth transfer and other such concerns can look much different for those in non-traditional partnerships.
+For instance, while federal law protects married same-sex couples in many ways, unions of unmarried partners are governed by laws that vary significantly by state.
 Some states treat unmarried same-sex partners just like married spouses, while others grant them no rights at all.

-Also, state laws may require domestic partners to file joint tax returns, for instance, which can push a couple into a higher tax bracket.
-And federal law provides domestic partners with no rights to a deceased partner’s Social Security benefits or other benefits that he or she would be entitled to if married.
+State laws may require domestic partners to file joint tax returns, which can push a couple into a higher tax bracket.
+Federal law also provides domestic partners with no rights to a deceased partner’s Social Security benefits or other benefits that they would otherwise be entitled to if married.

 ADPA Issuing Body

 The ADPA was begun in 2010 by the College for Financial Planning (CFP), which is now part of Kaplan Financial.
-It was then relaunched in the fall of 2021.
+It was then relaunched in the fall of 2021, though the College for Financial Planning says it is now no longer accepting new applications for the certification.
 The college says its ADPA certification is the “only designation of its kind and features up-to-date content regarding the distinct planning differences for domestic partners compared to legally married couples.”

 ADPA Certification Requirements

-Applicants also have to complete a course of study.
-The curriculum, which is presented online, teaches students how domestic partners can approach taxes, retirement planning, investing, estate planning, health insurance, debts, child custody, partner benefits, behavioral finance and more.
+Applicants also had to complete a course of study.
+The online curriculum focuses on teaching students how domestic partners can approach taxes, retirement planning, investing, estate planning, health insurance, debts, child custody, partner benefits, behavioral finance and more.

-According to its website, the college charges $1,300 for the training, a fee that includes practice exams and various instructional documents.
-The course can be taken with live online classes or on-demand classes.
-Students have 120 days from the time they receive study materials to complete the program and pass a final exam.
-Extensions of up to 60 days are available for a fee.
+The course has the option of either live online classes or on-demand classes.
+Students have 120 days from the time they receive study materials to complete the program and pass a final exam, though 60-day extensions are available for a fee.
 A passing score on the final exam, which is 50 questions, is 70%.

-Every two years after receiving the certificate, they have to complete 16 hours of continuing education.
-The College for Financial Planning charges a $95 fee to renew designations for two years.
+Alongside completing the coursework and passing the exam, ADPA hopefuls must agree to follow a code of ethics.
+Additionally, every two years after receiving the certificate, ADPA holders must complete 16 hours of continuing education.
+The College for Financial Planning charges a $100 fee to renew designations for two years.

 ADPA Certificate Holder Jobs